lowmelvin/hammer-scala/README.md

 In many scenarios, we create case classes that are simpler versions of others.
 For example, you might have a comprehensive model representation for your database and a leaner version for your API consumers.

-Manually constructing these leaner versions can be tedious:
+Manually constructing these leaner versions can be tedious and error-prone:

 ```scala
 case class Octagon(a: Int, b: Int, c: Int, d: Int, e: Int, f: Int, g: Int, h: Int)